- Approach to Compliance

 Brother Group Global Policy for Helpline for Compliance Issues

 In addition, Group companies regularly report the inquiries and reports to the Secretariat of the BIL Compliance Committee to centralize information and thereby control compliance across the entire Brother Group.
-In particular, inquiries and reports that may have a significant impact on the management of the Group will be reported by each Group company to the Secretariat of the BIL Compliance Committee upon receipt of the report and initiation of a primary investigation, as well as upon completion of the investigation.
+In particular, inquiries and reports on cases that could have a significant impact on the management of the Group are received by each Group company.
+Those cases are also reported to the Secretariat of the BIL Compliance Committee upon the initiation and completion of a primary investigation.
 To promote these initiatives, BIL has formulated the Brother Group Global Policy for Helpline for Compliance Issues.

 Global Policy for Helpline for Compliance Issues